ha-rriz/gov/README.md

 ## WARNING | THIS GAME IS INCREDIBLY OLD LOL

+Some code might not work on newer versions of dependencies.
+Some code is also coded horribly.
+I am sorry.
+This game is from 2022, I have since learnt to code better.

 Welcome to Government Mayhem (v1): the game where society is horrible

 ### What is this?